 This course is an integrated lab/lecture course where the labs are integrated into the regular class periods.
-This course consists of 6 units.
-Each unit consists of PowerPoint lectures, assigned reading, films, in-class activities, reflective writing, discussions, laboratory project and several quizzes.
-The final project for the course will consist of collaborative class projects and an individual project and presentation in which students examine an ethnobotanical topic or issue including examining it from the Himdag perspective.
+This course consists of 5 units.
+Each unit consists of PowerPoint lectures, assigned reading, films, in-class activities, reflective writing, discussions, laboratory project and a quiz.
+There are three class projects throughout the class: a Phenology Project, an Herbarium Project and an Ethnobotany project which culminates in a class presentation.
+There will be one field trip, several guest lectures on traditional uses of plants and a cholla bud harvest.